ejber-ozkan/azure-aks-acr-helm-nodejs-example/README.md

+# Example use of Azure Kubernetes Service

+## Objectives
+The aim of this repository is to guide a person into creating a Kubernetes cluster in Asure and deploying and exposing a simple application for the first time.
+It introduces a number of technologies and presumptions :)
+* Access to a Azure Subscription , with initially *owner* level access
+* Docker Desktop , Docker Compose
+* Azure Cli 2.x
+* Kubernetes CLI kubectl
+* Helm CLI
+* NodeJS (+npm)

+This probably only works on a Mac or Linux based local machine , although you mileage may vary.

+## Docker
-# Lets build our Docker image with our NodeJS sample code.
+Right lets build our Docker image with our NodeJS sample code.
 You'll need Docker (shock!) installed
+If you wish feel free to play with the NodeJS code and HTML and adjust as necessary.

-Run docker build with a tag that you'll remember in this repo that you have already checked out (right?).
+Run docker build with a tag that you'll remember in this repo that you have already checked out locally (right?).

 Replace "nodeapps" with whatever you environment or service is trying to do, Its quite likely this will already be taken :)